 \subsubsection{Generalities on posets}

 We review some basic terminology, mainly following \cite{stanley2012enumerative}.
-Let $(P\leq)$ be a partially ordered set (a {\em poset}).
+Let $(P,\leq)$ be a partially ordered set (a {\em poset}).
 We call $P$ {\em bounded} if it has a unique maximal element and a unique minimal element.
 Any two elements $p,q\in P$ define an {\em interval} $[p,q]:=\{u\in P \mid p\leq u \leq q\}$.
 Write $p\lessdot q$ if $[p,q]$ has cardinality $2$; in this case we say that $[p,q]$ is a poset cover.
-The {\em Hasse diagram} of $P$ is the graph whose vertices are the elements of $P$ and whose edge set is the set $E(P)$ of all poset covers in $P$.
+The {\em Hasse diagram} of $P$ is the graph whose vertices are the elements of $P$ and whose edges $E(P)$ are all poset covers in $P$.